gitter-badger/artisanci/docs/source/index.rst

 -----------------------

-All support requests and issue reports should be `filed on Github as an issue <https://github.com/SethMichaelLarson/artisan-ci/issues>`_.
+All support requests and issue reports should be `filed on GitHub as an issue <https://github.com/SethMichaelLarson/artisan-ci/issues>`_.
 Make sure to follow the template so your request may be as handled as quickly as possible.
-Please respect contributors by not using personal contacts for support requests.

 Contributing
 ------------